A Viscosity Approach to a Stochastic Control Problem on a Bounded Domain: Abstract

-We develop a stochastic control system from a continuous-time Principal-Agent model in which both the principal and the agent have imperfect information and different beliefs about the project.
-We consider the agent's problem in this stochastic control system, i.e., we attempt to optimize the agent's utility function under the agent's belief.
+We study a stochastic control problem on a bounded domain, which arises from a continuous-time optimal management model.
 Via the corresponding Hamilton-Jacobi-Bellman equation the value function is shown to be jointly continuous and to satisfy the Dynamic Programming Principle.
-These properties directly lead to the conclusion that the value function is a viscosity solution of the HJB equation.
-Uniqueness is then also established.\\ \\ \textbf{Key Words:} Stochastic Control Problem, Principal-Agent Problem, \\ Second-order Hamilton-Jacobi-Bellman Equation, Viscosity Solution, Dynamic Programming Principle. \\
+These properties directly lead to the conclusion that the value function is a viscosity solution to the Hamilton-Jacobi-Bellman equation.
+Uniqueness of the solution is then also established.